 This sappy Star Wars fanfic: Forever In My Heart, actually has a very explicit sex scene at the beginning, but turns out to be a relatively good read.
 And seeing from this site, Ahsoka getting "preggers" is pretty popular.

 The New Retcons had this as a plot point: Elly had had one of these, and her greatest fear is rejection if everyone learned about it, a fear realized when her daughter Claire finds her and John attacks Elly in response.
 Word of God is Connie Poirier had one too, and that was how she and Elly met: they ended up at the same school for wayward girls.

-In "Dear Sweetie Belle", Rarity had fallen into this situation- while technically of age, she had just started fashion academy and was in no way prepared to deal with a foal on her own.
-Her parents, having just lost a foal themselves, agreed to raise the foal as her sister- yep, Sweetie Belle.
+Discussed at length in "Dear Sweetie Belle", with Rarity describing having fallen into this situation- while technically of age, she had just started fashion academy and was in no way prepared to deal with a foal on her own.
+Her parents, having just lost a foal themselves, agreed to raise the foal as her sister, i.e. Sweetie Belle.

 Juno carries to term while arranging an adoption for her child.
 In a Gender Flip of the "first time" variation, Paulie Bleeker was the one losing his virginity.

 There's also Jenny, Juno, which features a more comic version of a Korean teenage couple working through the girl's pregnancy, despite serious disapproval from parents on both sides (the girl's older sister even suggests that they send to baby to their other sister in the USA - who was pregnant at about the same time - so that the other sister could claim to have had twins).

 Mary is a bit of a subversion, though, since she obviously understands how she got pregnant—she just doesn't understand why God let it happen when she fully thought she was doing his will.